Senate Democrats’ voting rights push stalls in the face of GOP opposition - News Break

 “Using Georgia as a specific example, their recently enacted changes will disproportionately hurt Black voters,” he said.
 “The Georgia state law imposes voter identification requirements on absentee ballots, makes it hard to request an absentee ballot, and makes it a crime for groups to provide food and water to voters waiting in line.
 Rather than imposing barriers to casting the sacred right to vote, Georgia should be looking at ways to improve voter access. “

-Sen. Raphael Warnock, (D-Ga.), said on the Senate floor that it was Congress’ duty to protect voting rights as 14 states have enacted voting laws “where partisan actors, power hungry politicians have acted along partisan lines to make it harder—not easier—for eligible voters to cast a ballot, and guarantee that that ballot will actually count.”

-“Right now across the nation, constitutional rights are being assaulted, and I fear that if we don’t act as a body in this moment, we will have crossed a dangerous Rubicon in our nation that will make it extremely difficult for the next generation to secure voting rights for every eligible American,” he said.THE MORNING NEWSLETTER Subscribe now.
-HELP US GROW Make a tax-deductible donation.

-The post Senate Democrats’ voting rights push stalls in the face of GOP opposition appeared first on Ohio Capital Journal .
+The post Senate Democrats’ voting rights push stalls in the face of GOP opposition appeared first on Wisconsin Examiner .